Tidy Data and Pivoting

 This time, cases are broken down by gender (f/m) and by age range (014\1524\2534\3544\4554\5564\65).

-There are five variables in this data set: country, year, gender, age range, and case count.
+Once we’ve sorted that out, the variables fall into place: country, year, gender, age range, and case count.
 Values for gender and age range are currently located in the column names of who_demo, and values for case count are currently spread across multiple columns.
 So to tidy who_demo up, we need to use pivot_longer() to move the info in the columns into new rows.

 Conceptually, this is pretty similar to the last example: we want to use the information in m_014, m_1524, etc. to create new rows.
 So we should put those column names into the cols argument.
 But now, we want the information in their column names - the gender and age - to go into two new columns: gender and age.
 We can do this by specifying two column names in the names_to argument: gender and age.